jgm/pandoc/CONTRIBUTING.md

 10. We aim for compatibility with ghc versions from 7.4.2 to the latest release.
-All pull requests and commits are tested automatically on travis-ci.org, using several GHC versions.
+All pull requests and commits are tested automatically on travis-ci.org, using GHC versions in the `Tested-With` stanza of `pandoc.cabal`.
 We currently relax the "`-Wall` clean" requirement for GHC 7.10.x, because there are so many warnings relating to the addition of type classes to the Prelude.

 Tests
 -----